Mr-vabs/app-landing/README.md

 # <h1>App Landing React Project</h1>

-I'm making an app landing react project for assignment.
+I had made an app landing react project for assignment.
 This assignment is for an internship so that I can get shortlisted for the next or final round.

 ## Why React ?